MR. MEESON'S WILL was first published in the 1888 Summer Number of The Illustrated London News.

 I own the complete serialization of this novel in the 1888 Summer Number.

-Illustration by A. Forestier, from the 1888 Summer Number, depicting a pivotal scene from the novel
+Below, a photo of an illustration by A. Forestier, from the 1888 Summer Number, depicting a pivotal scene from the story

 First British edition front cover